-How to choose the right cloud model: a guide to improved performance
+How to choose the right cloud model: A guide to improved performance:

 Are you making the right choice?